farao-community/farao-community.github.io/pages/docs/castor/index.md

 ### Search tree remedial action optimisation

-The search-tree is an efficient implementation of RAO interface for dealing with combinatorial and non linear problem of remedial actions optimisation mixing topological actions, and combined preventive/curative optimisation.
+The search-tree is an efficient implementation of RAO interface for dealing with combinatorial and non-linear problem of remedial actions optimisation mixing topological actions, and combined preventive/curative optimisation.
 The search tree RAO developed in FARAO, named CASTOR, is based on this algorithm.

 This module is being developed in FARAO toolbox.
 Please refer to [FARAO roadmap](/roadmap) for